US VP Pence honors Martin Luther King Jr. at church service

 MEMPHIS, Tenn.
-(AP) — Vice President Mike Pence gave a speech Sunday in remembrance of the Rev. Martin Luther King Jr. at a church service in Tennessee
+(AP) — Vice President Mike Pence gave a speech Sunday in remembrance of the Rev. Martin Luther King Jr. at a church service in Tennessee.

 Pence spoke at the Holy City Church of God in Memphis the day before the federal holiday named after the civil rights leader.